Sign Up for Updates

 Once you understand health insurance costs and how they all work together, you'll be able to find the right plan to fit your budget.
 We'll also look at ways you might be able to get help paying for them.

-The premium is the amount you (or your employer) pay for your health insurance plan.
-In most cases, it's paid monthly, but can be paid every 3 months or yearly, whether you use medical services or not.
+The premium is the amount you (or your employer) pay for your health insurance plan whether you use medical services or not.
+In most cases, it's paid monthly, but can be paid every 3 months or yearly.

 A deductible is the amount you must pay before the health plan starts paying for your covered services.
 For example, if your deductible is $1,000, your plan won't pay for some services until you've paid $1,000.
 In most cases, the higher your deductible, the lower your premium.
 The lower the deductible, the higher premium.